To enroll in any course, you must:

 The transferability of credits you earn at California Welding Institute is at the complete discretion of an institution to which you may seek to transfer.
 Acceptance of the Course Completion Certificate you earn in Welder Training Courses, Career Course Bundles, and Professional Development Courses, is also at the complete discretion of the institution to which you may seek to transfer.
 If the Certificates that you earn at this institution are not accepted at the institution to which you seek to transfer, you may be required to repeat some or all of your coursework at that institution.
 For this reason, you should make certain that your attendance at this institution meets your educational goals.
 This may include contacting an institution to which you may seek to transfer after attending California Welding Institute to determine if your certificate will transfer.

-Accreditation & Status
+Approval & Status

 California Welding Institute is a private institution, approved to operate by the Bureau for Private Postsecondary Education (BPPE).
 The Bureau’s approval means that the institution has complied with the standards set forth by the Bureau.
 The bureau does not endorse any programs and approval does not mean that the institution exceeds minimum state standards.